numberscope/frontscope/.github/pull_request_template.md

 will be done automatically using GitHub Actions.)

 -   [ ] no errors at command line
+-   [ ] no warnings at command line

 ### `npm run preview`

 -   [ ] no errors at command line
+-   [ ] no warnings at command line
 -   [ ] docs work as expected
 -   [ ] docs look good